 That experiment arrived in three parts.
 Act one was OUTSIDE OF TIME.
 Centre stage was an installation of massive nylon sheets stretched across wire, and a single androgyne squeezed out from the gaps.
 Their dancing was the focal point throughout the show, with SOPHIE in shadows a little to the side.
 The dancer-androgyne gave a rabid post-vogue to poppy tracks that were savoured all the more for knowing SOPHIE will never release them.

 The mid-section ABOUT 600 MILLION YEARS AGO was like an ocean plunge after that cocktail, with a million riffs on ethereal album centrepiece Is It Cold In The Water?.
 Over strangely inhuman sounds, there was stark footage of waves and grotesque sea creatures; provoking a horror that only the vast unknown of the sea could.
 SOPHIE is loved in part because she does not turn away from the disorienting inexpressibility of queerness: here, she placed that feeling, and those who feel it, right back at the start of life itself.

-This pensive section carries on so long that some turn the aisles into an impromptu club, chatting loudly with friends over the whirring synth-pool and waiting for bangers to emerge from the waters.
-Others, tote-bagged and here for seated spectacle, shoosh them frustratedly.
+This pensive section carried on so long that some turned the aisles into an impromptu club, chatting loudly with friends over the whirring synth-pool and waiting for bangers to emerge from the waters.
+Others, tote-bagged and here for seated spectacle, shooshed them frustratedly.